07 Nov My Personal Growth Journey

 Deep inside her mind was the answer.⠀⠀⠀⠀⠀⠀⠀

 I worked closely on my mental health with my psychologist.
-We discovered amazing cause for some of my struggles.
+We discovered an amazing cause for some of my struggles.
 I have a special ADHD brain.
 I am making myself vulnerable by sharing this, but I hope it will bring others comfort.
 The most important part was that it was possible to make my life much easier.
-I finally knew, that I was never lazy, stupid or crazy.
+I finally knew that I was never lazy, stupid or crazy.
 I just had attention deficit disorder that didn’t let my brain focus on the things that I am not good at.
 It does not mean that I can’t focus at all.
 The beautiful part of it was what my brain could do instead.
-I am able to hyper focus on my creativity and I have a huge empathy.
-I can sense many stimulations at once and synthetise information well.
+I am able to hyper-focus on my creativity and I have a huge empathy.
+I can sense many stimulations at once and synthesize information well.
 I decided to focus on that, instead of beating myself for not being good enough in other disciplines.
-Mental health can be simple, if we decided to make it so.
+Mental health can be simple if we decided to make it so.

-I have to give a credit to few amazing people who help me to make pace with my mind.
+I have to give credit to a few amazing people who help me to make peace with my mind.
 First of all, my husband.
 When I was crying my life out, he would sit me on the desk and tell me to draw.
-I could never get a better support.
-I also followed few amazing minds and tried to do what they did.
+I could never get better support.
+I also followed a few amazing minds and tried to do what they did.
 I recommend you to follow them for your own growth journey.
 Chris Do opened my eyes to the fact that you can do some good in this world.
-Education can be changed and we are living this new direction right now.
+Education can be changed and we are in this new direction right now.
 It was forever my dream to see this change for my own children.
 Simon Sinek taught me how can I find my WHY, which gave me a deeper meaning for my work.
-Seth Godin and his famous daily email newsletter motivated me to stay consistent and draw everyday.
-Finally, little different personality, Jaggi Vasudev who taught me that we I should never look up, nor down.
+Seth Godin and his famous daily email newsletter motivated me to stay consistent and draw every day.
+Finally, little different personality, Jaggi Vasudev who taught me that we should never look up, nor down.
 I should just see things as they are.

 Chapter 6 – Find the Key